Writing Curriculum Intent:

-At Corby Primary Academy we believe that writing should be both inspiring yet challenging in enabling our pupils to become motivated and adept writers in any given situation.
-They will use writing to express themselves and communicate with others and will write independently for a range of purposes across all curriculum areas.
-By the end of Year Six we intend for our children to have developed a love of writing and be able to express their thoughts and ideas clearly and creatively.
+At Corby Primary Academy we believe that writing should be both inspiring yet challenging in enabling our pupils to become motivated and adept writers across a range of purposes and audiences.
+By the end of primary school, we intend for our children to have developed a love of writing and be able to express their thoughts and ideas clearly and creatively.
+Using the aims and objectives of the National Curriculum, we ensure the learning is meaningful and progressive.
 We intend to create writers who will learn how writing requires 'crafting' through a constant process of re-reading, revising, editing and improving and enable pupils to be able to confidently use the essential skills of grammar, punctuation and spelling.
-At Corby Primary Academy, we set high expectations for our children to take pride in their work and have a fluent, joined handwriting style alongside their imagination.

 Nurture: Children are nurtured through writing by being given the opportunities to collaborate and work together, communicating their ideas and exploring ways of challenging themselves and each other.
 Children gain independence by planning, writing and editing their own work.

-Curiosity (and play): We encourage curiosity in our children by making their writing learning experiences enjoyable and exciting, and encouraging all children to develop their creativity through their writing.
-Experience lessons are used to spark excitement for writing within children.
-Children are encouraged to explore a range of skills, vocabulary and sentences to engage the reader in their writing.
+Curiosity: We encourage curiosity in our children by making their writing learning experiences enjoyable and exciting, and encouraging all children to develop their creativity through their writing.

-Diversity: During writing sessions children are exposed to a wide range of texts: fiction, non-fiction and poetry.
+Diversity: Writing sessions are to expose the children to a wide range of texts: fiction, non-fiction and poetry.
 Texts are matched to the diverse needs of the class.
-Throughout writing lessons children are taught to value and respect all ideas and viewpoints through 'kind calling out'.
+Throughout writing lessons children are taught to value and respect all ideas and viewpoints; helping them to become articulate communicators.

 Ambition: Each year, writing builds upon the knowledge learnt in previous years.
 Children are exposed to high-level texts and are given opportunities to challenge themselves and embrace their mistakes.